oracle/node-oracledb/doc/api.md

 performance reasons.
 When inserting multiple documents, using `insertManyAndGet()` is recommended in preference to `insertOneAndGet()`.

 The `options` object can have one string property `hint`.
-The hints are strings without SQL comment characters, for example `{ hint: "MONITOR" }`.
-While you could use this to pass any [SQL hint][196], the hints `"MONITOR"` (turn on monitoring) and `"NO_MONITOR"` (turn off monitoring) are the most useful.
-Use of the `hint` property requires Oracle Client 21.3 or higher (or Oracle Client 19 from 19.11).
+Hints are strings without SQL comment characters, for example `{ hint: "MONITOR" }`.
+Use only the hint `"MONITOR"` (turn on monitoring) or `"NO_MONITOR"` (turn off monitoring).
+See the Oracle Database SQL Tuning Guide documentation [MONITOR and NO_MONITOR Hints][201] and [Monitoring Database Operations][202] for more information.

 This method is in Preview status and should not be used in production.

 This method was added in node-oracledb 4.0.
 It requires Oracle Client 18.5 or higher.
+Use of the `hint` property requires Oracle Client 21.3 or higher (or Oracle Client 19 from 19.11).

 This method accepts an options parameter from node-oracledb 5.2 onwards.